zedlopez/ifm/Examples/Emma.md

 ```

-And now we use writing a paragraph about... to describe character behavior in groups, when we join them:
+And now we use writing a paragraph about... to describe character behaviour in groups, when we join them: